This your typical toilet.

 When it comes to picking the quantity of water per flush bear in mind your water and sewer bills.
 My suggestion would be to put up the excess cash for a water saving toilet now.
 You will save money in the future and you’ll also be helping the environment.

-2. Rough in: Before you go bathroom shopping I suggest measuring the old bathroom for the,”rough ” To compute your rough in, gauge the middle of the drain pipe to the wall.
+2. Rough in: Before you go bathroom shopping I suggest measuring the old bathroom for the,”Raccoon Control” To compute your rough in, gauge the middle of the drain pipe to the wall.
 It’s usually 12 inches.

 3. 1 bit versus Two Piece: